fjovine/SerialSniffer/README.md

 # SerialSniffer

-A serial sniffer sits between two devices communicating through a serial channel, typically RS232C, that reads all the data interchanged between the devices.
+A serial sniffer sits between two devices communicating through a serial channel, typically RS232C, and reads (sniffs) all the data interchanged between the devices.
 In this version, one of the devices must be a PC running .NET, typically a PC under Windows.

 ![Layout](Doc/layout.png)